Overview of Metropolitan Council

 No, the Charter requires final passage by the Council not later than June 15th each year.
-The filing deadline for the CIB is May 15th and a public hearing is also held by the Council on this budget when the enacting legislation is on second reading.
+The filing deadline for the CIB is October 15.
+A public hearing is held by the Council on this budget when the enacting legislation is on second reading.

 Can it be amended during the year if a priority project needs to be added?